 Footnote for this section:

 φ1 In ITM, many rafe signs are used in these examples.
 The font I am using does not support rafe well, so I have not included these marks.
 Luckily, these marks are irrelevant to the issue at hand.
-All we miss is the ability to impart some of the “feel” of the manuscript in question.
+All that is lost is some of the “feel” of the manuscript in question.

 The use of gaʿya on an open syllable is not described in the masoretic literature or in other early sources, and there are only scattered references to this gaʿya.
 The Diqduqe ha-Ṭeʿamim (Baer-Strack 1879, #32) says: